 2. Expected completion of all pre-pharmacy coursework prior to fall enrollment, with a recommended minimum GPA of 2.5 overall and 2.75 for pre-requisite coursework.
 (Please note: completion of an undergraduate degree is not required.)

 3. Completion and submission of all required application documents and fees (see instructions below)

 4. Satisfactory completion of on-campus candidate interview

-International applicants should complete the TOEFL with a minimum composite score of 100, and at least a 26 in both the reading and speaking sections.
+International applicants should complete the TOEFL with a minimum composite score of 80.

 Students must complete an application for admission via the PharmCAS website.
 Applications must be completed and submitted electronically by the appropriate application deadline.